Research: Fish EcologY Survey

-This project is based on an 18-year database of inshore fishes of a west side waterfront study area centered at Pier 26.
-The study area supports numerous and diverse species of fishes, including sea horses, striped bass, flatfishes, black sea bass, tomcod, and rock gunnels, to name a few of the 49 species documented here to date.
-Traps are deployed off the docks and pilings of the pier.
+This project is based on an 25+ year database of inshore fishes of a West side waterfront study area centered at Pier 25/26.
+The study area supports numerous and diverse species of fishes, including sea horses, oyster toadfish, striped bass, flatfishes, black sea bass, blackfish, and feather blennies, to name a few of the 52 species documented to date.
+Traps are deployed off the steamship Lilac, moored to the pier.
 The study includes a survey of the local fishes; documentation of parameters affecting fish distribution, such as temperature, salinity, turbidity, dissolved oxygen, nitrite, nitrate, plankton, and fish eggs and larvae; life cycle studies; and behavioral observations of feeding, inter- and intra-species relationships, and spawning.

-Many thanks to Dr. John Waldman, Professor of Biology, Queens College; Paul Sieswerda, Curator, New York Aquarium; Kerry Dawson and Noreen Doyle at Hudson River Park Trust and TRP Board member, for their assistance with this research project.
+Many thanks to Dr. John Waldman, Professor of Biology, Queens College; Paul Sieswerda, Curator, New York Aquarium; Kerry Dawson and Noreen Doyle at Hudson River Park Trust; and TRP Board members, and Captain Mary Habstritt of the Lilac for their assistance with this research project.

 For a complete list of all species caught at The River Project please visit our Fish of the Tribeca Waterfront page.